 Running a 100-person workshop seems like an intimidating goal, but with the right vision and techniques it turned out to be quite smooth.
 Instead of expecting direct instructor interaction with every learner, we had to accept that everyone could be both a helper and learner and create a hierarchical support structure.

 Online is not simply a temporary substitute for in-person.
-Mega-online is not simply a way to reach more people because we don’t have instructors.
+Mega-online is not simply a way to reach more people because we do not have instructors.
 This concept fundamentally takes us closer to the promise of technology for teaching: being able to reach everyone regardless of location and physical limitations.

 - Yes, we scale to 100 people pretty well, but you do need a good vision about how to do it.